Sunday, July 28, 2019

 5. Magic Bus

-"Glow Girl" was originally envisioned as an A-side of a single, and later to be the lead off track to Who's for Tennis?
+"Glow Girl" was originally envisioned as an A-side of a single, and later to be the lead-off track to Who's for Tennis?
 Then it was considered for Tommy.
 Eventually, it ended up on 1974's Odds and Sods.
 While I'm not sure it's really worthy of being a single, it's a nice way to start Who's for Tennis?
 "Fortune Teller" was considered for an EP that was never released.
 "Dogs" was released as a single in June 1968, and didn't do very well.
 A song about domestic bliss probably wasn't something most Who fans were clamoring for in 1968.
 "Call Me Lightning" was the B-side to "Dogs."
 "Melancholia" is also a song originally planned for Who's for Tennis? but it didn't get released until the 1995 version of The Who Sell Out as a bonus track.

 Side B begins with "Faith is Something Bigger," an attempt by Pete for The Who to preach to the fans.
 "Little Billy" is an anti-smoking song supposedly written for the American Cancer Society and considered as a possible single.
 But it too ended up in the vault until Odds and Sods.
 "Dr. Jekyll and Mr. Hyde" is a John Entwistle tune written about Keith Moon and his alcohol-fueled mood swings.
 It was released as the B-Side to "Magic Bus."
 "Shakin' All Over" is a cover song originally recorded by Johnny Kidd and The Pirates, a rival band of The Who in the early days.
 The album concludes with the biggest hit here, "Magic Bus."